B.A. Pacific Lutheran Unviersity

 Served nine years as Board Member for Tacoma Housing Authority.
 Founder and active with the Tacoma Prostate Support Group for 29 years.
 Active with the Cancer Relay for Life.

 M. Ed.
 University of Virginia, VA

 Business owner: Petrich Marine Dock, Tacoma WA

 Port of Tacoma Commissioner, Retired

-Her Community activities now focus on Sister Cities: in Tacoma as Chair of the TSC Council and Stari Grad Croatia Committee, nationally, on the Sister Citieis international Board of Directors.
+Her Community activities now focus on Sister Cities: in Tacoma as Chair of the TSC Council and Stari Grad Croatia Committee, nationally, on the Sister Cities international Board of Directors.
 She also serves on the Boards of the Washington Trust for Historic Preservation, the World Affairs Council and the Tacoma Youth Marine Foundation.
-She is a Fellow of hte American Leadership Forum.
-Her children live in Seattle and Oakland, CA and her granddaughter decided this week to attend Whitman College in 2020.
+She is a Fellow of the American Leadership Forum.
+Her children live in Seattle and Oakland, CA and her granddaughter decided to attend Whitman College in 2020.